JetBrains/apple-notary-api-kotlin-client/README.md

 ## License

-This project is distributed under the MIT license.
+This project is distributed under the Apache 2.0 license.